kg4ydw/noacli/Readme.md

 # settings editor dialog #
-All shell settings can be adjusted in a graphical settings edit window that includes tooltips with default values and documentation for each setting.
+All shell settings can be adjusted in a graphical settings edit window that includes tool tips with default values and documentation for each setting.
 Numbers mentioned in this document are all settings and can be changed.
-An attempt has been made to make every major parameter including timeouts and otherwise hardcoded values editable settings.
+An attempt has been made to make every major parameter including timeouts and otherwise hard coded values editable settings.
 Settings with default values will have a grey background and will turn to a white background when they are edited.

 # favorites and button dock #

-The favorites editor, when opened, shows your previuosly saved favorites, your 10 most frequently run commands, and your 10 most recent commands not already listed.
+The favorites editor, when opened, shows your previously saved favorites, your 10 most frequently run commands, and your 10 most recent commands not already listed.
 (These numbers are settings that can be changed of course.)
 You can check or uncheck the any entry if